thoughtspot/thoughtspot.github.io/_appliance/hardware/install-cluster-dell.md

 [Wed Jan  8 23:16:12 2020] SUCCESS
 ################################################################################
 ```
 Your output may look something like the above.
-Ensure that all tables are in a `READY` state, and all diagnostics show `SUCCESS`.
+Ensure that all diagnostics show `SUCCESS`.

 {: id="install-step-3"}
 ## Step 3: Finalize installation